SWC-Advanced-Microscopy/measurePSF/README.md

 The repository also contains `Grid2MicsPerPixel`, which can be used to measure the number of microns per pixel along x and y by analyzing an image of an EM grid.

 ## Obtaining a PSF in ScanImage with averaging and fastZ
-To get a good image of sub-micron bead I generally zoom to about 20 or 25x and an image size of 256 by 256.
+To get a good image of sub-micron bead I generally zoom to about 20x or 25x and use an image size of 256 by 256 pixels.
 I take z-plane every 0.25 microns and average about 25 to 40 images per per plane.
+It's not worth doing more because we'll be fitting a curve to z-intensity profile.
 To measure the PSF you can either use the included `recordPSF` function or manually set up ScanImage.

 ## Using `recordPSF` to obtain a PSF